Disability History Month

 UK Disability History Month (UKDHM) is an annual event which aims to promote disabled people's rights and their struggle for equality now and in the past.

-This year UKDHM will take place from 16 November until 16 December 2023.
+This year, UKDHM will take place from 14 November20 December 2024

-Every year, UKDHM focuses on a theme, this year the theme is Disability, Children and Youth.
+Every year, UKDHM focuses on a theme.
+This year, the theme is Disability, Livelihood and Employment.

 Disability History Month Toolkit